Abortion Bills Take Center Stage in Texas House

 Frustrated that these anti-abortion measures and other legislative priorities had been thrust to the bottom of the calendar, the conservative 12-member House Freedom Caucus maneuvered to disrupt the chamber’s proceedings.
 The caucus members announced at a press conference Thursday that they were punishing House leadership for what they perceived as the routine obstruction of anti-abortion measures and other priorities.

-By running out the clock, the caucus effectively killed more than 100 bills, including ones which would have addressed Texas’ high maternal mortality rate, which many have argued are also anti-abortion bills.
+By running out the clock, the caucus effectively killed more than 100 bills, including ones which would have addressed Texas’ high maternal mortality rate, which many have argued are also, in their own way, “pro-life” bills.

 As the legislative session is winding down to a close on May 29, it’s unclear exactly how many abortion-related bills will scrape past both chambers and make it to the governor’s desk.